Login

 Live-in dementia care is a good option for those who need constant care but have needs that can be met at home.
 People in the middle and late stages of dementia will typically require 24-hour home care.
 Those in the early stages of dementia do not typically require as much assistance, but it's important to monitor their progress and plan for the future.

-We know that hiring a carer is an emotionally charged decision, so we've done everything we can to make it as safe, seamless and as stress-free as possible.
+We know that hiring a Care Professional is an emotionally charged decision, so we've done everything we can to make it as safe, seamless and as stress-free as possible.

 Choice is at the heart of Curam.
-By connecting carers and those who need care, we enable people to take control of their lives and care.
+By connecting Care Professionals and those who need care, we enable people to take control of their lives and care.

-We've made it possible to hire a carer within a matter of minutes.
-With Curam you can search, interview, message, hire and pay approved and vetted carers throughout the UK.
+We've made it possible to hire a Care Professional within a matter of minutes.
+With Curam you can search, interview, message, hire and pay approved and vetted Care Professionals throughout the UK.

 Experts and experience